Human Ecology Student Organizations

 and families in healthcare.

-Child Life Association will meet the 3rd Thursday of the month from 11 am - 12 pm
+The Child Life Association will meet on the third Thursday of each moth from 11 am - 12 pm.

 Food, Nutrition and Dietetics Club